 125g cornflour or rice flour*

-1/2 cup of your favourite dried fruit (optional)
+1/2 cup of your favorite dried fruit (optional)

 Preheat the oven to 160°C. In an electric mixer, cream together the butter and sugar, then sift in the plain flour and cornflour gradually, mixing briefly between each addition, until it binds together.
 Add the dried fruit.
 Gently knead until just smooth (do not over-work).
 On a floured board, roll out the dough to approximately 5mm thick then cut with a cookie cutter.
 Place the shortbreads on a baking sheet lined with baking paper and cook for 15-20 minutes.
 Sprinkle with some sugar and allow to cool for 10 minutes before transferring to a wire rack.